Characters of the Marvel Cinematic Universe: M–Z: Jimmy Woo

+Warren Worthington III / Angel

+Warren Kenneth Worthington III (portrayed by Asa Germann), also known as Angel, is a mutant and a member of the X-Men whose angel-like wings grant him enhanced strength and the ability to fly.

+The character will be introduced in the untitled X-Men film.

 Alice Wu-Gulliver

 Alice Wu-Gulliver (portrayed by Ali Ahn) is an ex-police officer and security guard whose mother Lorna Wu (portrayed by Elizabeth Anweis) was a famous singer and witch before dying in a hotel fire while on tour.
 Additionally, Alice is portrayed with having black hair with red highlights.
 Alice joined to Agatha Harkness's coven to walk the Witches' Road, suggesting that she might learn the truth of what happened to her mother.
 In the third trial, she dies after her magic is absorbed by a possessed Agatha and her soul is now claimed by Rio Vidal / Death, who told her that she died trying to save Harkness.

-As of 2025, the character has appeared in one project: the Disney+ series Agatha All Along.
+As of 2026, the character has appeared in one project: the Disney+ series Agatha All Along.

 X

-Hunter X-05 / Brad Wolfe

-Hunter X-05 (portrayed by Rafael Casal), is an agent, later prisoner, of the Time Variance Authority, who assumes an identity on the Sacred Timeline as famous actor Brad Wolfe.

-As of 2025, the character has appeared in one project: the Disney+ series Loki.
+Charles Xavier / Professor X

+Charles Xavier (portrayed by Christopher Abbott), also known as Professor X, is a telepathic mutant and founder of the X-Men who is paraplegic and uses a wheelchair.
+He advocates for peaceful coexistence between mutants and humans.

+On Earth-838, Charles Xavier (portrayed by Patrick Stewart) is the leader of the Illuminati, a group of enhanced individuals that monitors the multiverse for threats.
+He and the group hold Stephen Strange accountable for his actions against the multiverse, with Xavier advocating Strange to be spared, before they are interrupted by the Wanda Maximoff of Earth-616, who has possessed her Earth-838 counterpart.
+While Maximoff massacres the Illuminati, Xavier encourages Strange to locate the Book of Vishanti, locked away by 838-Strange before his death, to use it against Maximoff, before telepathically taking over her mind to try to communicate with and free her Earth-838 counterpart.
+Maximoff takes back control and subsequently kills Xavier by twisting his head off, the psychic shock of which kills him in the real world, leading Xavier to drop dead in his chair.

+The character will be introduced in the upcoming film X-Men.
+An alternate universe variant of Xavier appeared in one project: the film Doctor Strange in the Multiverse of Madness.
+Another variant will appear in the film Avengers: Doomsday.
+Stewart previously portrayed a different version of Xavier in 20th Century Fox's X-Men film series.